 I feel very fortunate to be involved in the education of so many keen young learners - and to have the opportunity to lead a team of dedicated and industrious professionals who share my ambitions for Park Lane’s bright future.
 After spending more than a decade living with the hustle, bustle and dust of the Middle East, it is a pleasant contrast for me to be working in the historic epicentre of one of Europe’s most beautiful capitals.

 Beyond school, I enjoy collecting and listening to reggae and soul, the two musical genres that provided the main soundtrack of my now distant youth!
-My wife Ginny teaches French at Park Lane and our 15 year-old son Harry is a proud member of Year 11.
+My wife Ginny teaches French at Park Lane and our 17 year-old son Harry has reached the final year of the IB Diploma Programme.